-- 3.20.
+3.19.3.20.
 At the design stage of the nuclear installation, and as one of the first steps in this process, the Design Basis Earthquake (DBE) should be determined.
-It is used to define the level of the seismic vibratory ground motion hazards for the design of the SSCs of the nuclear installation based on the results of the site specific seismic vibratory ground motion assessment available as indicated in the section above.
-For such purpose, in general, two levels of seismic ground motion hazard, named SL-1 and SL-2, should be defined as the Earthquake Design Basis for each nuclear installation in order to fulfil the different needs of ensuring the safety of the installation in case of a rare earthquake (e.g. SL-2) and of ensuring the possibility of continued operation for a less severe but more probable earthquake event (SL-1).
-In some cases, depending on specific site conditions and country regulations (e.g., low seismically active areas), one level of seismic ground motion hazard, may be defined for design considerations. - 3.21.
-The SL-27 design earthquake level should be associated with the safety requirements and is defined as the vibratory ground motion for which certain structures, systems and components of the nuclear installation should remain functional during and after the occurrence of a seismic event of such intensity and complying with applicable safety requirements. - 3.22.
-The SL-18 earthquake level should be associated, mainly, to operational and licensing requirements and corresponds to a less severe, more probable earthquake with respect to SL-2 level which could reasonably be expected to occur and to affect the nuclear installation during its operating lifetime and for which those structures, systems and components necessary for continued operation should be designed to remain functional and complying with the safety objective. - 3.23.
-The SL-2 design earthquake level is defined based on the results and parameters obtained from the seismic hazard assessment, as indicated in para 3.7 above, and according to specific criteria established by the regulatory authorities to achieve a certain target level for its annual frequency of exceedance.
-The SL-2 level should be characterized by both horizontal and vertical vibratory ground motion response spectra, anchored to a peak ground acceleration (i.e., at zero period of the response spectrum) and at the control point defined by the seismic hazard assessment and which usually is the free field ground surface. - 3.24.
-If a probabilistic approach was used for the seismic hazard assessment, and according to current regulatory practice in Member States, the SL-2 level corresponds typically to a level with an annual frequency of being exceeded in the range of 1×10^{-3} to 1×10^{-5} (mean values) per reactor per year.
-Thus, using the seismic vibratory ground motion hazard curves and uniform hazard response spectra obtained for such level of established annual frequency of occurrence (see para
+It is usedaimed to define the level of the seismic vibratory ground motion hazards for the design of the SSCs of the nuclear installation based on the results of the site specific seismic vibratory ground motion assessment available as indicated in the section above.
+For such purpose, in general, two levels of seismic ground motion hazard, named SL-1 and SL-2, should be defined as the Earthquake Design Basis for each nuclear installation in order to fulfil the different needs of ensuring the safety of the installation in case of a severe extreme rare earthquake (e.g. SLI-2) and of ensuring the possibility of continued operation for a less severe but more probable earthquake event (SL-1).
+In some cases, depending on specific site conditions and country regulations (e.g., low seismically active areas), one level of seismic ground motion hazard, may be defined for design considerations, named as Safe Shutdown Earthquake or Maximum Design Earthquake.

+3.20.3.21.
+The SL-2 design earthquake level should be associated with the safety requirements and is defined as the vibratory ground motion for which certain structures, systems and components of the nuclear installation should remain functional during and after the occurrence of a seismic event of such intensity and complying with applicable safety requirements.

+3.21.3.22.
+The SL-1 earthquake level should be associated, mainly, to operational and licensing requirements and corresponds to a less severe, more probable earthquake with respect to SL-2 level which could reasonably be expected to occur and to affect the nuclear installation during its operating lifetime and for which those structures, systems and components necessary for continued operation should be designed to remain functional and complying with the safety objective.

+3.22.3.23.
+The SL-2 design earthquake level is defined based on the results and parameters obtained from the seismic hazard assessment, as indicated in para 3.57 above, and according to specific criteria established by the regulatory authorities to achieve a certain target level for its annual frequency of exceedance.
+The SL-2 level should be characterized by both horizontal and vertical vibratory ground motion response spectra, anchored to a peak ground acceleration (i.e., at zero period of the response spectrum) and at the control point defined by the seismic hazard assessment and which usually is the free field ground surface.

-7 SL-2 earthquake level corresponds to an earthquake level often denoted as Safe Shutdown Earthquake (SSE) in some Member States.
+$^7$ SL-2 earthquake level corresponds to an earthquake level often denoted as Safe Shutdown Earthquake (SSE) in some Member States.

-$^{^8}$ SL-1 earthquake level corresponds to an earthquake level often denoted as Operating Basic Earthquake (OBE) in some Member States.
+&lt;sup>8 SL-1 earthquake level corresponds to an earthquake level often denoted as Operating Basic Earthquake (OBE) in some Member States.